Achillea millefolium: Description

 The inflorescence has 4 to 9 phyllaries and contains ray and disk flowers which are white to pink, blooming from March to October.
 There are generally 3 to 8 ray flowers, which are 3 mm long and ovate to round.
 The tiny disk flowers range from 10 to 40.
-The inflorescence is produced in a flat-topped capitulum cluster and the inflorescences are visited by many insects, featuring a generalized pollination system.
+The inflorescence is produced in a flat-topped capitulum cluster and the inflorescences are visited by many insect species, and has a generalized pollination system.
 The small achene-like fruits are called cypsela.

-The plant has a sweet scent similar to that of chrysanthemums, so powerful that it may be irritating to some.
+The plant has a distinct spicy scent that persists when dried and may be irritating to some.

 Chemistry

 The dark blue essential oil of yarrow contains chemicals called proazulenes.

 Chamazulene and δ-Cadinol are chemical compounds found in A. millefolium.
 The chromophore of azulene was discovered in yarrow and wormwood and named in 1863 by Septimus Piesse.